codahale/lockstitch/design.md

 Multiple `Mix` operations in a row are equivalent to a single [encoded](#encoding-operations) block of input to SHA-256.
-Unlike other operations (which all produce output and therefore replace the state with derived output), `Mix` does not replace the hasher, allowing sequential `Mix` operations to be batched, leveraging the full throughput potential of SHA-256.
+Unlike other operations (which all produce output and therefore replace the state with derived output), `Mix` does not replace the protocol state, allowing sequential `Mix` operations to be batched and leverage the full throughput potential of SHA-256.

 **N.B.**: Processing more than 2^64 bytes without generating output will result in undefined behavior.